 See program information under the Department of Philosophy and Classics section.

 Bachelor of Science in Economics Programs

-It is recommended that students interested in completing a Bachelor of Science or Bachelor of Science Honours in Economics refer to the Faculty of Science Programs website or the Faculty of Science section in the calendar.
+It is recommended that students interested in completing a Bachelor of Science or Bachelor of Science Honours in Economics refer to the Faculty of Science section in the calendar.

 Certificate in Economics